gitdeath/cf-search/README.md

 # Custom Format Search for Radarr & Sonarr

-This is a Python script, run via Docker, that looks through your Radarr and Sonarr libraries.
-It finds media that has not met the "Custom Format Cutoff Score" defined in your quality profiles and triggers a search for a random selection of them, helping you to automatically upgrade your library over time.
+This is a Python script, run via Docker, that looks through your Radarr and Sonarr libraries to find opportunities for quality upgrades and triggers searches for them.

+For **Radarr**, it first searches for movies that have not met their quality profile's cutoff (`qualityCutoffNotMet`).
+After that, it looks for movies that are below the "Custom Format Cutoff Score".
+For **Sonarr**, it finds episodes that are below their profile's "Custom Format Cutoff Score".
+The script then triggers a search for a random selection of these items, helping you to automatically upgrade your library over time.

 ## Features

--   **Automated Upgrades:** Periodically scans your libraries to find and search for media that falls below your defined custom format score.
+-   **Automated Upgrades:** Periodically scans your libraries to find and search for media that falls below your defined quality or custom format score cutoffs.
+-   **Prioritized Radarr Upgrades:** First triggers searches for movies that haven't met their quality profile's cutoff, then moves on to movies that can be upgraded based on custom format scores.
 -   **Multi-Instance Support:** Connect to and manage multiple Radarr and Sonarr instances from a single container.
 -   **Granular Control:** Set both a global cap (`MAX_UPGRADES`) and per-instance limits (`*_NUM_TO_UPGRADE`) on the number of searches per run.
 -   **Safe Testing:** Use the `DRY_RUN` mode to see what the script would do without sending any actual search commands.